Fully quantum algorithm for lattice Boltzmann methods with application to partial differential equations: A fully-quantum lattice Boltzmann algorithm

-However, this algorithm is hybrid since the qubits phases are classically computed from the eigenvalues estimated using the IPE.
 Regarding complexity, having only one ancillary qubit comes with the cost of $O(2^{m-1})$ gates, where $m$ is the number of IPE iterations related to the precision of the estimated phases.
-Given unbiased assumptions, the finite sampling error of iterative phase estimation scales proportional to $N^{-1/2}$.
-Tomographic estimation requires estimating a state with multiple parameters while undoing phase estimation requires only one estimation.
+Given unbiased assumptions, the finite sampling error of iterative phase estimation scales proportional to $1/\sqrt{N}$, where $N$ is the shot number in quantum measurement.
 A qubit state is multi-parametric, so subtracting the phase with a single estimation is more efficient.